Creating Your First Projection

 Detailed steps to update these values are outlined in this article: Unused RRSP and TFSA Contribution Room.

-Click the DCPP/LIRA/LIF tab to set the Conversion Ages, base the minimum withdrawals on the age of the younger spouse, set the Jurisdiction, or indicate Unlocking preferences.
+Click the DCPP/LIRA/LIF tab to set the Conversion Ages, Base the minimum withdrawals on the age of the younger spouse, set the Jurisdiction, or indicate Unlocking preferences.

 7